-So when the screen time begins to mount up, it becomes absolutely essential to consciously acknowledge your goals and prioritise what needs to be achieved with each day in both realms.
-I created a Time Management Guide not long ago that covers some tried and tested methods that overlap with this entire concept.
-Feel free to check it out if you’re looking for some guidance in managing your daily schedule.
+So when the screen time starts to mount up, it becomes essential to consciously acknowledge your goals and prioritise what needs to be achieved with each day in both realms.

 Health, relationships and opportunities all have the potential to sink when you aimlessly jump in and out of your tech with little thought.
 This truly doesn’t have to be a problem once you acknowledge this phenomenon and align your goals effectively.

 One gentleman who is a testament to this aforementioned point, is arguably the world’s best pound for pound Mixed Martial Artist, Demetrious Johnson.
-(AKA: Mighty Mouse) For the unfamiliar readers amongst you, Mr Johnson is the current Flyweight champion of the world in the UFC (A title he has held and successfully defended numerous times since its formation in 2012.)
+(AKA: Mighty Mouse) For the unfamiliar readers amongst you, At the time of this write up, Mr Johnson is the current Flyweight champion of the world in the UFC (A title he has held and successfully defended numerous times since its formation in 2012.)
 Finally, the champ is a husband and a father to 2 children, as we wrap up this man’s brief introduction.